 - Systemic advocacy is rights based and therefore, issues considered for the Systemic Advocacy Strategy are, in accordance with the Code, required to pertain to a current law, policy or practice which in some manner systemically infringes upon human rights protected under The Saskatchewan Human Rights Code.

 - Systemic advocacy must be an appropriate mechanism through which to advance the issue.
-The issue must be one the Commission has is well placed to advance.
+The issue must be one the Commission is well placed to advance.
 The main question for consideration in this regard is: Is the Commission the appropriate agency to deal with this issue?

 The following criteria will also be considered when selecting an issue for the Systemic Advocacy Strategy.
 These criteria may be considered for selection and prioritization purposes:

 - The severity or gravity of harm, or potential harm, to the group experiencing discrimination is substantial.

 - The benefits of a modification to the law, policy, or practice will be significant and impact a group of people.

 - The timeliness or the presence of opportunity for addressing the issue.

 - The likelihood of a practical and measurable remedy.